 Item Description Local Enable OSPF Check the box to enable the function.
 Profile Enable Check it to enable and configure an OSPF profile.
-Index 1 to 8 indicates profile 1 to profile 8.
+Index 1 to 64 indicates profile 1 to profile 64.
 Interface Choose a LAN / WAN interface to apply the settings configured for this profile.
 Area An AS will be divided into several areas.
 Each area must be assigned with a dedicated number.
 MD5 Auth Enable/disable the MD5 authentication mechanism for such profile.
 Password Enter characters as the password for MD5 authentication.
 Key ID (1-255) Specify the IP address of such Vigor router.
 Such ID will help Vigor router to be identified in an autonomous system.
 However, if no address is specified, then an IP address of the active interface will be used by system automatically.
 Neighborhoods Displays current neighbors status in BGP routing environment.

-When you finish the configuration, please click \mbox{OK} to save and exit this page.
+When you finish the configuration, please click OK to save and exit this page.

-II-6-4 BGP
+II-6-5 BGP

-Border Gateway Protocol (BGP) is a standardized protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
+BGP means Border Gateway Protocol.
+It is a standardized exterior gateway protocol which can exchange routing and reachability information between autonomous systems (AS) on Internet.